in 1989, dinosaur tracks were revealed at the Culpeper Stone Company near Stevensville

 there are more trace fossils of dinosaur tracks than dinosaur bones

 Source: National Park Service, Dinosaur & Plant Fossils

-Dinosaur herds walked across the muddy shorelines on the edges of lakes in Triassic Period basins as the Atlantic Ocean opened up.
-A lake, sometimes as much as 60 miles long and 10 miles wide, existed for 30 million years east of the Blue Ridge in Northern Virginia.
-Other basins near Richmond and Danville were also home to dinosaurs, based on discover of tracks in the sediments.
+Herds of plant-eating dinosaurs and packs of predators walked across the muddy shorelines on the edge of lakes in Triassic Period basins.
+Those basins were created as the crust of Pangea cracked and the Atlantic Ocean opened up.
+In what is now Northern Virginia east of the Blue Ridge, a lake sometimes as much as 60 miles long and 10 miles wide existed for 30 million years.
+Tracks discovered in Triassic sediments show that other basins near Richmond and Danville were also home to dinosaurs.

-At the time, the day was only 23 hours long.
-Since then, the moon has moved further away and the earth spins more slowly.
-Several hundred feet of sediments have eroded off the Blue Ridge over the last 215 million years, and were deposited in the Triassic basins.
-Typically the tracks of dinosaurs disappeared quickly as storms or wind moved sediments around, and 50-70 million years of sediments deposited in the Middle Jurassic-Early Cretaceous have also eroded away with whatever evidence they once contained of dinosaurs, ferns, cycads, and the earliest flowering plants.
-Geologic formations in the western United States and China show that giant sauropods lived in that time period.2
+Thousands of feet of rock have eroded off the Blue Ridge over the last 215 million years, filling the Triassic basins in the process.
+Most of the floods washed away evidence of life, and typically the tracks of dinosaurs disappeared quickly as storms or wind moved sediments around.
+In addition, 50-70 million years of sediments deposited in the Middle Jurassic-Early Cretaceous have also eroded away, removing whatever evidence they once contained of dinosaurs, ferns, cycads, and the earliest flowering plants.6

-The tracks remain deeply buried in most cases, but occasionally are exposed.
+Tracks remain deeply buried in most cases, but occasionally are exposed.
 Dinosaur State Park in Connecticut has an extraordinary display of Eubrontes tracks, exposed when the state highway department was constructing a building and preserved because a bulldozer operator quickly recognized that he was about to destroy a rare resource.8

 ichnofossils (traces of dinosaurs) were formed 200+ million years ago when dinosaurs stepped on mud